rclone/rclone/docs/content/local.md

     rclone sync -i /home/source /tmp/destination

-Will sync `/home/source` to `/tmp/destination`
+Will sync `/home/source` to `/tmp/destination`.

-These can be configured into the config file for consistencies sake, but it is probably easier not to.
+For consistencies sake one can also configure a remote of type `local` in the config file, and access the local filesystem using rclone remote paths, e.g. `remote:path/to/wherever`, but it is probably easier not to.

 ### Modified time ###

 Rclone reads and writes the modified time using an accuracy determined by the OS.
 Typically this is 1ns on Linux, 10 ns on Windows and 1 Second on OS X.

 ### Filenames ###